 Christina, a native of Los Angeles, has held virtually every possible title in the newsroom, from producer to anchor.
 She loves to shoot and edit her own stories.
 She previously worked for the ABC affiliate in Reno, Nevada, where she covered government and politics regularly.
 She also anchored the morning show at NBC affiliate KMIR-TV in Palm Springs, where ratings doubled during her time there.
 She was twice voted amongst the top TV personalities in the Palm Springs area.
 Memorable moments include covering Betty Ford’s funeral and conversing with former President Bill Clinton.

 Christina, a proud USC Trojan, studied entrepreneurship and international business, Spanish and broadcast journalism.
 A trip to China with her global management class inspired Christina to study Mandarin Chinese.
 She is also fluent in Spanish.
 Christina has a zest for life and high-adrenaline hobbies.
 She is a student pilot, avid scuba diver, skier, marathoner and mountaineer.
 In addition to a number of dives with great white sharks, Christina dove 120 feet in the Great Blue Hole in Belize and through underwater caves in Mexico.
 She has traveled to dozens of countries.
 One of her greatest passions is immersing herself in cultures.

-She is passionate about helping the environment, is an active Rotarian, “Big Sister” in the Big Brothers Big Sisters program, and avid animal lover.
-Her own little girl, Gracie, is a 4-pound Pomeranian who was rescued from a Reno shelter.
+She loves God, is passionate about protecting the environment, ocean conservation and pushing her comfort zone.
+She is a member of Human Rights Watch and a “Big Sister” in the Big Brothers Big Sisters program.
+Her own little girl, Gracie, is a 4-pound Pomeranian mix Christina rescued from a Reno shelter.